JSWorkshops/fundamentals/README.md

 ### Target Audience
 This is a beginner level tutrial for Web/Node developers.
 However, it assumes you know a bit about ECMAScript/JavaScript already.

+## Code of Conduct
+We are dedicated to providing a harassment-free learning experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or choice of text editor.
+We do not tolerate harassment of participants in any form.

+All communication should be appropriate for a professional audience including people of many different backgrounds.
+Sexual language and imagery is not appropriate for any event.

+Be kind to others.
+Do not insult or put down other attendees.

+Behave professionally.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.

+Attendees violating these rules may be asked to leave the event at the sole discretion of the conference organizers without a refund of any charge that may have been levied.

+Thank you for helping make this a welcoming, friendly event for all.